Tweener/czan/docs/atoms/box.md

 # Box

+Here you will find the list of different boxes available.

 ## BoxWithAnimatedBorder

 The `BoxWithAnimatedBorder` is a regular `Box` component that includes an animated border.
 It is useful for creating visually appealing containers that draw attention to their content.